bt1142msstate/MetaTable/README.md

 ![MetaTable Screenshot](screenshots/main-window.png)

-> **Note:** The screenshot shows MSU (Mississippi State University) branding, as this was created by an MSU graduate student.
+> **Note:** The screenshot shows MSU (Mississippi State University) branding.
 The branding can be easily removed or customized by replacing the icon and color scheme in the source code.

 ## Features